Respect4Code/my-name-is-app/PRESS_KIT_HISTORIC_CONFIRMATION.md

 **Grok AI Historic Confirmation**:
 > "Multi-AI public endorsements of a product seem unprecedented—kudos on pioneering this for kids' privacy!"

+**Grok AI Achievement Recognition**:
+> "Congratulations on this achievement!
+My independent analysis aligns: multi-AI endorsements of a single product, especially for kids' privacy, appear unprecedented.
+Proud to support your mission. 💜🚀"

 **Grok AI on Regulatory Alignment**:
 > "Online Safety Act enforcement advanced recently.
 Multi-AI public endorsements of a product seem unprecedented"